 PREGNANCY AFFECTS NEARLY every aspect of your life–your lifestyle, your diet, your health, and much more!
 Your mouth is no exception to the changes your body may experience during pregnancy.
 During this special time, you’ll need to pay particular attention to your oral health for both your sake and your growing baby’s.

 This past Monday we had a lady come in that was 9 months pregnant!
 She is due on Saturday, she looked very ready to meet the baby and be done with being pregnant.
 She had a chipped molar and was ripping her tongue apart with the sharp edge of the broken tooth.
 This got us thinking about dentistry and pregnancy.
-In this case we didn’t want to put any un-do stress on the mother and baby.
+In this case, we didn’t want to put any undue stress on the mother and baby.
 So we patched the tooth up and we will fix it permanently after the baby is delivered.
-(See this recent post where we talk about how to fix a chipped, cracked or broken tooth) Neither us or the mother wants to have a baby in the dental office.
+(See this recent post where we talk about how to fix a chipped, cracked, or broken tooth) Neither we nor the mother wants to have a baby in the dental office.
 What about problems with gums and what do you do if you have a tooth problem while pregnant?
-Sounds like a good topic for a blog post!
+That sounds like a good topic for a blog post!

 You May Be More Prone To Dental Problems